Land allotted for Kampong Chhnang boat people must be rented

 A provincial administration report released at the press conference said the land was owned by villagers and they had sold it to private companies.

-The report said the provincial administration received public roads, land for building schools and health centres, among others.
+The report said the provincial administration received public roads, and land for building schools and health centers, among others.

 The private companies make a profit legally, while people who relocate to the land can choose to buy or rent a place at a reasonable price.

 “For Cambodian and Cambodian-Muslim nationals, the provincial authorities had arranged for all of them to live on land in their respective villages and communes by just moving from water to land.

 “The authorities will prepare roads, electricity and clean water, schools, and health centers for them as per the requirements,” said the report.